dragosgn/dragosgn/blog/5-tips-for-getting-to-senior-developer-i-wish-i-knew.md

 **Pro tip**: use every opportunity you get to present and speak in public.
 Help writing stories, READMEs, documenting code, and technical decisions.
 And why not put some of those learnings in a blog article.

-## 3. Work "with" rather than "besides."
+## 3. Work "with" rather than "besides"

 The high degree of specialisation in software means most projects need a team to succeed.
 You succeed when your team succeeds.
 In software, lone-wolfs don't make it through the winter.